Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Realizing Axioms in Code Extraction

 \item \autoref{ax:baire-choice} (Baire choice) extracts to the Haskell identity function since, after removing the nondeterminism monad $\mval$, the axiom has essentially no computational content.

 \item \autoref{ax:cchoice} (Nondeterministic countable selection) extracts to the AERN function \\\texttt{selectCountable} which searches for \texttt{True} within an infinite sequence of infinite sequences and, if it finds one, returns the number of the sequence in which it found it.
-It traverses the sequences in such an order that each of the elements would be eventually checked.
+It traverses the sequences in such an order that each of the elements will eventually be checked.

 \item \autoref{ax:k-to-seq} extracts to the expression

 translating the given convergent Kleenean sequence \texttt{k} into a function sequence using the \texttt{?} operator that evaluates the sequence with a certain effort, which determines the precision of any numerical computation involved.